10 min read

 Halvorsen ended the debrief without summary.
 "Tomorrow," she said, and walked out.

 The cohort filed out behind her.
-Tamar was among the first to leave.
+Tamar left among the first.
 Mateo lingered to study one of the Beta heat maps, then followed.
-Aisha caught Julian’s eye briefly on her way past.
+Aisha caught Julian's eye briefly on her way past.
 She did not stop.

-Kael was the last to leave.
+Kael left last.
 He paused at the door and turned back to look at the empty floor for a moment.

 "Thank you," he said, quietly.
 To no one Julian could see.